 Northpointe shares the Housing Services Consortium's (HSC) vision that all persons should have the opportunity to secure and maintain safe, stable, and affordable housing.
 As of 7/01/2020 there were 486 individuals and 130 families listed on the County's housing priority list.
-We believe that with our partners, ACC Management as property manager and LSS as service coordinator/ provider, the Limerick is well equipped to partner with the HSC and its housing placement system to end homelessness.
+We believe that with our partners, ACC Management as property manager and LSS as service coordinator/ provider, the Klassik is well equipped to partner with the HSC and its housing placement system to end homelessness.
 The property will have a combination of bedroom sizes and affordability levels including households at or below 30% CMI.
-The 30% units (7 total) will be targeted to Homeless Vets and those on the Priority list.
-A preference for these units will become part of our tenant section plan.
+The 30% units (16 total) will be targeted to Homeless Vets and those on the Priority list.
+The goal will be to house at least 2-4 individuals off the priority list.
+A preference for these units as well as the targeted supportive service population will become part of our tenant section plan.
 We understand the importance of Housing First and the positive impacts that stable housing can have for someone dealing chronic issues and are excited to share some ownership in solving homelessness in Dane County.
 Please see our supportive service plan and MOU for more details.